If You Have Osteoarthritis, Here’s How to Give Your Cartilage the Best Chance to Heal

 Due to the indirect way in which cartilage receives nutrients, its healing process is fairly slow.
 And if cartilage repair can’t keep up with the rate at which you do damage, cartilage will continue to get worn away until it’s gone for good.

 The second hindrance to cartilage healing is the fact that most people don’t know exactly what to do in order to most effectively let their cartilage repair itself.
-Many people are willing to rest their joints in order to let them heal, but rest alone does not fix the underlying problem of habitual body use.
+Many people are willing to rest their joints in order to let them heal, but rest alone does not fix the underlying controllable causes, which may include deeply learned patterns of body use, chronic systemic inflammation, and excess body weight.

 How to move forward in your healing process

-There are five steps you should take when trying to heal osteoarthritic joints:
+Here are steps you should take when trying to heal osteoarthritic joints:

 1. If a certain activity caused your joint damage or makes it worse, stop or significantly reduce the activity while you heal.
 Your cartilage cannot heal itself if you keep damaging it.